google/truth/extension.md

         (`EmployeeSubject.assertThat(...)`).)

     4. Your custom `Subject` class must have a constructor that accepts a [`FailureMetadata`] and a reference to the *instance under test*.
-Pass both to the superclass constructor:
+Store a reference to the instance, and pass both to the superclass
+        constructor:

         ```java
+        @Nullable private final Employee actual;

         private EmployeeSubject(FailureMetadata metadata, @Nullable Employee actual) {
           super(metadata, actual);
+          this.actual = actual;
         }
         ```